 Some of these ideas have come about as a result of certain Theosophists after the time of H.P.
-Blavatsky and William Q. Judge having equated the Great Being – the Supreme Head of all the Adepts, who dwells at Shamballa and is spoken of in the article titled The Wondrous Being – The Great Sacrifice – with the Planetary Spirit, calling him the “Planetary Logos.”
+Blavatsky and William Q. Judge having equated the Great Being – the Supreme Head of all the Adepts, who dwells at Shamballa (also written Shambhala) and is spoken of in the article titled The Great Sacrifice & The Mystery-Land of Shambhala – with the Planetary Spirit, calling him the “Planetary Logos.”

 According to genuine Theosophy, i.e. Theosophy as presented by the Masters and the one they called their “Direct Agent” HPB, the Lord of Shamballa is not the Planetary Spirit.
 For one thing, the work of the two is extremely different.
 Also, neither the Lord of Shamballa nor the Planetary Spirit are ever referred to in genuine Theosophy as the “Planetary Logos.”
 This latter term appears nowhere in the voluminous writings of HPB, nor in the many hundreds of letters written by the Masters themselves.
 It was invented sometime in the early 1900’s by the infamous C.W.
 Leadbeater when he was busily engaged in the entire rewriting of the teachings of Theosophy.